Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 ### Further Information (Vagrant)

-- You might want to add the option `--provision` to the `vagrant up` command if you want to rebuild a box.
+- You might want to add the option `--provision` to the `vagrant up` command if you want to rebuild a box (without destroying it first).
 In case the box is not being build/rebuild, please read the [documentation about provisioning](https://www.vagrantup.com/docs/provisioning) carefully.
 - By default, Vagrant will install all files in your home directory.
 If Vagrant should use a different directory, you can set the environment variable `VAGRANT_HOME` to point the alternative directory.
 This could look like this:

   ```bash